Graduate Student Writing Workshops

-The literature review is one of the most common genres of scholarly writing, yet one that can be frustrating if you're not familiar with readers’ expectations.
+The literature review is one of the most common genres of scholarly writing, yet one that can be frustrating if you're not used to producing them.
 In this workshop we will cover the purpose the literature review serves in scholarly writing, some of the important conventions of the genre, and strategies for how to approach writing the strongest literature review possible.
+As a result of this session, participants will be able to gain a greater understanding of the purposes of a literature review; gain a greater understanding of the genre conventions, particularly in terms of structure and organization, of a literature review; and learn strategies for how to approach writing the various parts of a literature review.

 This workshop will focus on the distinctive demands of successful grant writing.
-We will cover the overall genre conventions of grant writing but focus specifically on sections of a grant proposal such as the examination of need or problem and the project proposal narrative.
+We will cover the overall genre conventions of grant writing, focus on specific sections of a grant proposal such as the examination of need or problem and the project proposal narrative, and discuss strategies for making a persuasive argument for funding.
 We will also talk about reviewer expectations for what they will find in the written proposal, as well as tips for how to make sure you respond to the specific needs of individual funding agencies.
+Use this as an opportunity to get feedback on any proposal drafts and bring materials for a short workshop.